jakharbek/yii2-filemanager/README.md

  Apply DI (dependency injection)
  -----
-There is a class Johar you need to apply it to the initial download of the application as an example.
+There is a class `\jakharbek\filemanager\bootstrap\setUp` you need to apply it to the initial download of the application as an example.
 ```php
 'bootstrap' => [
     \jakharbek\filemanager\bootstrap\setUp::class